Can We Really Learn One Representation to Optimize All Rewards?: Experiments

 \subsection{Comparing One-Step FB to Prior Unsupervised RL Methods}

 We now compare one-step FB to prior unsupervised RL algorithms, measuring the zero-shot adaptation performance on downstream tasks.
 While our previous sections have shown that one-step FB enjoys strong convergence properties, one might wonder whether it forgoes some degree of performance by only performing one step of policy improvement.
 Our experiments will show that, empirically, this is not the case.
-We defer the rationales of selecting prior methods to Appendix~\ref{appendix:baselines}.
+We defer the rationales for selecting prior methods to Appendix~\ref{appendix:baselines}.
 Appendix~\ref{appendix:envs-and-datasets} includes the detailed discussions about environments, datasets, and evaluation protocols.
-See Appendix~\ref{appendix:implementations-and-hyperparameters} for the implementation of each method and hyperparameters.
+Prior work~\citep{park2024foundation, bagatella2025td, agarwal2025proto} that evaluated on the same benchmarks reported inconsistent results.
+To make a fair comparison, we implement both our and prior methods from scratch and use the same hyperparameters whenever possible (See Appendix~\ref{appendix:implementations-and-hyperparameters}).

 We report results in Table~\ref{tab:offline-zero-shot-rl-eval-agg}, aggregating over $4$ tasks in each domain of ExORL and $5$ tasks in each domain of OGBench, and present the full results in Table~\ref{tab:offline-zero-shot-rl-eval}.
-These results show that one-step FB matches or surpasses prior unsupervised RL methods on $6$ out of $10$ domains.
-In particular, one-step FB achieves $+1.4 \times$ improvements over FB on average.
+These results show that one-step FB matches or surpasses prior unsupervised RL methods on $5$ out of $10$ domains.
+In particular, one-step FB achieves $+1.4 \times$ improvement over FB on average.
 On ExORL benchmarks, while prior methods ICVF and HILP are stronger on \texttt{walker} domain than both FB and one-step FB, our method performs on par or better than the best-performing baseline in other domains ($+17\%$ on average).
-On goal-conditioned domains from OGBench, while one-step FB is \emph{not} the best-performing method on state-based tasks, it outperforms prior methods by $20\%$ when taking in pixels as inputs directly.
+On goal-conditioned domains from OGBench, while one-step FB is \emph{not} the best-performing method on state-based tasks, it outperforms prior methods by $15\%$ when taking in pixels as inputs directly.
 We conjecture that the state-based OGBench domains are challenging for one-step FB because the sparse reward function (goal-conditioned indicator rewards) induces a single backward representation.
 In contrast, some better-performing baselines are explicitly learning a goal-conditioned distance function, e.g., HILP and ICVF.
-Taken together, one-step FB is a competitive unsupervised pre-training algorithm for RL that matches the current SOTA.
-In the next section, we study whether one-step FB provides benefits for online fine-tuning.
+Taken together, one-step FB is a competitive unsupervised pre-training algorithm for RL.
+In Appendix~\ref{appendix:fine-tuning-experiments}, we further study whether one-step FB provides an efficient policy initialization for online fine-tuning.